RocketHatch/hatchersWeb/README.md

 The general philosophy, though not in much in evidence currently, is to build (and refactor towards) "simple functions" that work together to provide a lot of functionality -  Watch this video! ["Simple Made Easy"] (http://www.infoq.com/presentations/Simple-Made-Easy)

 This project is the brainchild of [Antonio Montoya] (antoniomontoya.com) and Tara Anzalone of [Modern & Smart] (http://hellotarra.com/), and the initial graphic design was Tara's creation.
-[Larry Mason](HungryProgrammer.com) has been dthe full stack developer.
+[Larry Mason](HungryProgrammer.com) has been doing full stack development.
 But mostly like all projects of this nature we stand on the shoulders of giants and have borrowed heavily from previous efforts specifically in:
 * [Portland OR] (http://prtlnd.com/)
 * [Nashville TN] (http://nshvll.org/)
 * [Omaha NE] (http://omawho.com/)